Train and The Goo Goo Dolls with Allen Stone

 LAWN 4-PACK SPECIAL OFFER: 4 Lawn tickets for $89*

 *While supplies last.
-Ticket prices include parking and are subject to applicable Ticketmaster fees and day of show increase.
+Ticket prices include parking and are subject to price increase based on demand and applicable Ticketmaster fees.
 All events are rain or shine.
 Dates, times and artists subject to change without notice.
+Limit 8 tickets per person.
 4-Pack offer not valid on day of show.

 All guests entering the venue are subject to a metal-detector screening, visual inspection, and bag inspection conducted by Riverbend Music Center/PNC Pavilion security personnel.
 The purpose of the inspection is to detect prohibited items and is for the safety of our guests and our staff.